Tippecanoe County, Indiana Records

 Tippecanoe County, IN Courthouse

 The following dates indicates what vital, land, probate, and court records are in Tippecanoe county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Tippecanoe County Clerk has Marriage Records from 1826, Probate Records from 1825 and Court Records from 1827.
 The County Clerk responsiblities include administering Court Records of all Court Cases, prepares the Court's permanent historical record, performs marriage ceremonies, process marriage applications and issue marriage licenses, processes and distributes documents for court cases, and keeps a record of all wills and matters of trust in probate proceedings.